JackGruber/joplin-plugin-backup/README.md

 ### Can I use a Backup to speed up first Joplin sync?

-No, because new IDs are assigned in Joplin during the import.
+No, because all items in the backup will get newunique IDs are assigned in Joplin during the import (however links between notes will be maintained).
 If this device is then synchronized with a synchronization target in which other clients already synchronize with the same notes, all notes are then available multiple times on the devices.
 Therefore, the same note is then available with different IDs in Joplin.